-This popular seminar was last offered on March 22, 2016 at Carnegie Library of Pittsburgh-Oakland Branch.
-Call the CLP-Nonprofit Resource Center to be placed on the waiting list for the next seminar at (412) 622-6277.
+Katherine has provided this popular seminar since 2014 sponsored by the Carnegie Library of Pittsburgh-Nonprofit Resource Center.
+To be placed on the waiting list for the next seminar, call (412) 622-6277.

 Evaluation comments from previous participants: